andkov/about/2016/jan/README.md

 - completed a [progress report](https://github.com/andkov/about/blob/master/2016/log/jan/2016-01-25-progress-report.md) for this week.

 [Jan 26, Tuesday]()
+- created an [issue](https://github.com/IALSA/IALSA-2015-Portland/issues/117) to create a DT tool for retrieving information from extracted model estimations.
 - at the last moment the meeting with Will and Maleeha for [regex class](https://github.com/wibeasley/regex-class-2015/) got cancelled.
 Read the book instead.
 - attended COAG colloquium where Joshua Armstrong  <img src="https://pbs.twimg.com/profile_images/476847611513565184/G-nmPt5H.jpeg" alt="Joshua Armstrong" width="100"> spoke on [Frailty and Cognitive Decline: Epidemiological evidence of association. ]() (add link to video when becomes available).
 - met with @casslbrown over google hangouts. here's the [log of the meeting](https://github.com/IALSA/wave-inclusion/issues/8) with homework each and next steps.